-- I. Call to Order Ms. Marilyn Baldwin, Chairwoman - II.
-Pledge of Allegiance (On Mute) - III.
-Chairperson's Comments Ms. Marilyn Baldwin - IV.
-Agenda Review/Roll Call Ms. Virginia Whittington - V. Confirmation of Quorum Ms. Virginia Whittington

-VI.
-Public Comments
+- I. CALL TO ORDER Mayor Jose Alvarez

+- II.
+PLEDGE OF ALLEGIANCE (On Mute)

+- III.
+CHAIRMAN'S COMMENTS Mayor Jose Alvarez

+- IV.
+ROLL CALL/CONFIRMATION OF QUORUM Ms. Virginia Whittington

+- V. AGENDA REVIEW Ms. Virginia Whittington

+- VI.
+PUBLIC COMMENTS ON ACTION ITEMS

-Comments from the public will be heard pertaining to Action Items on the agenda for this virtual meeting.
+Comments pertaining to Action Items will be heard.
 Public comments submitted in advance of the meeting, by email to Comment@MetroPlanOrlando.org or phone to 407-906-2347, will be read into the record by a meeting moderator.
-People wishing to speak during the virtual meeting should use the Raise Hand feature on the Zoom platform, and a meeting host will unmute your microphone to speak.
+People wishing to speak during the virtual meeting should use the "Raise Hand" feature on the Zoom platform, and a meeting moderator will initiate a chat to establish the request to speak.
 Each speaker should state name and address for the record and is limited to two minutes.
-People wishing to speak on other items will be acknowledged in the same way, under Agenda Item XII.